-- The request for an Incomplete is to be submitted prior to the original or adjusted course end date.
-There are three Incomplete options available, each with associated fees: 15-days for \$25, 30-days for \$50, and 60-days for \$100.
-Incomplete(s) cannot exceed sixty (60) days in length for each course. - Students approved for an Incomplete forfeit the option to withdraw from the course, under the Course Drop/Withdrawal Policy; however, students may refer to the Withdrawal for Special Circumstances Policy should extenuating circumstances prevent course completion.
-Students may formally request an Incomplete through submittal of the Incomplete Course Request form or via telephone request to Student Services. - A course grade of "I" will be assigned and may affect future course enrollments; academic advisement should be sought to discuss course load. - Assignments not completed at the conclusion of the course Incomplete period will be assigned a grade of zero (0); the final course grade is calculated utilizing the weighted score assigned to each course assignment, as indicated in the course syllabus. - Fees associated with an Incomplete are non-refundable.
+- Students approved for an Incomplete forfeit the option to withdraw from the course. - Students are required to formally request an Incomplete through submittal of the Incomplete Course Request form. - Students cannot resubmit assignments previously submitted without professor approval; please review the Assignment Make-up Policy. - A course grade of "1" will be assigned and may affect future course enrollments.
+Academic advisement should be sought to discuss course load. - Assignments not completed at the conclusion of the course will be assigned a grade of zero (0); the final course grade is calculated utilizing the weighted score assigned to each course assignment, as indicated in the course syllabus. - Fees associated with an Incomplete are non-refundable.